PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

     ./clean.sh
     ```

+5. Go to repository root and run tests:

+    ```
+    # change directory
+    cd $(git rev-parse --show-cdup)

+    # run tests
+    make tests
+    ```

-5. Everything is ready now!
+6. Everything is ready now!
 You can commit the changes to GitHub.